dromerdenker/dromerdenker.github.io/_posts/2020-10-31-10-years-of-lessons-learned.markdown

 ## 16. Gift-wrap unrecoverable damages
 Despite assertiveness (lesson 4) occasionally we end up paying the bill for a change, a bad luck event, or whatever.
 When that happens, never do it quietly.
 Proclaim for all to hear of your sacrifice, and package it as a gift - on record - to the customer/partner.
 There will be a next event, and in that future negotiation you start by listing all the gifts you gave before.
 Repeat, repeat, repeat.

+## 17. SPVEM personal goals
+After 15 years of feeling low from having to set 'personal goals' for the year - a neccessary evil in every job I have had, anywhere - to make the HR person happy, and to have something on paper that more or less resembles my responsibility.
+The issue is that it always came out unmotivating, boring, clerical, or focusing on process rather than value. **SMART goals suck**.
+Let's start with your life's purpose in 5 minutes:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vVsXO9brK7M" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Then, one day, I found **[SPVEM](https://www.chriscroft.co.uk/smart-why-i-dont-like-it/)**: *Scary Positive Visual Exciting Measureable* goals.
+It's a breath of fresh air.
+If you have a LinkedInLearning subscription, I recommend Chris' course on [Success](https://www.lynda.com/Leadership-Management-tutorials/What-success/681076/731384-4.html), very down to earth.
+My yearly goals, though I still dread writing them every year, actually are energizing to read, and they lift me up.

+## 18. You can choose to be easy to manage
+As a project manager (or any other kind of manager) you experience first-hand what other people are like to manage.
+Bob is quiet until you remind him three times a progress report is due.
+And Suzanne reports on her progress bombarding everyone with technical details.
+So you say: *It's just the way they are?*

+After a few years of experience, I learned: **do not be fooled!** Reporting about one's own progress influences one's autonomy.
+Whatever people dread doing gets reported on in an opaque mist of prose.
+Traditional project managers will cling to records and reports, of nothingness.
+They know nothing is really progressing, but they need the records to show the paper trail proves it was not their fault.
+And so the work gets pushed to next quarter, or discarded as *not needed anymore*.
+Someone saved himself a lot of annoyance there!
+And that was entirely on purpose.

+Conversely, it's surprisingly easy to report *exactly* what & when at the detail level your (project) manager needs from you.
+Having this skill of course gives you power: use it to steer your destiny toward your self-defined (and agreed) success (see 17).
+Discipline yourself into sending your manager the 'perfect' self-progress-report *before* you are requested to, consistently.
+Make it look nice (a chart?), to the point.
+Make it a blessing to read: upliftingly positive, and REAL.
+Do not expect a reply - in fact use NNTR - but you can be sure your manager reads the daily/weekly you send.
+It's what you would like to receive yourself.

+In the end, I learned to consider my manager the person whom I should continually prepare to be my standby: Standby to help me push my rock up the hill, help me reach those Exciting goals (professionally) I have set myself.
+Being easy to manage is my choice for that purpose only.
+And this perspective is wonderfully liberating.

 * Photo by Dmitry Demidov from Pexels *